-The two terms are often (mistakenly) used interchangeably, so today our goal is to draw a clear distinction between the two.
+The terms branded content and sponsored content are often (mistakenly) used interchangeably, so today our goal is to draw a clear distinction between the two.

 As more brands embrace content marketing as a valuable channel to reach their customers, a new trend is emerging: brands are becoming publishers.
 What this means is that many progressive brands are beginning to create their own content hubs and micro-sites to publish relevant, educational content that’s produced in-house.
 The overall effect: brands are able to build and engage with their target audience by providing them with content that they find useful or interesting.